 - 1. I will try my best and work hard to learn English. - 2.
 I will attend all my classes and arrive on time for them. - 3.
 I will take all of my tests on the days and at the times they are scheduled.
 I will also give oral presentations and submit written assignments on the days and at the times the instructors require. - 4.
 I will come to class prepared to learn.
 I will do my homework every day and bring it with me to class.
 I will also bring to my classes the books, pencils, erasers, handouts, and other materials that I will need. - 5.
 I will treat the instructors, administrators and other students with politeness and respect. - 6.
-I will participate fully in classroom activities, including working in pairs or groups and practicing speaking English with any students in the class that the instructors tell me to. - 7.
-I will not cheat on my schoolwork (tests, homework, in-class work, oral reports, or written reports). - 8.
-I will speak ONLY English while I am in McReynolds Hall and encourage my peers.
+I will follow COVID-19 and other guidelines as outlined by the university. - 7.
+I will participate fully in classroom activities, including working in pairs or groups and practice speaking English with any students in the class that the instructors tell me to.
+(If for some reason the courses switch to being taught remotely, I will actively participate and keep my video camera on at all times throughout the class.) - 8.
+I will not cheat on my schoolwork (tests, homework, in-class work, oral reports, or written reports). - 9.
+I will speak ONLY English while I am in McReynolds Hall and encourage my peers to do the same.